-Home made spam is a great budget friendly alternative to canned spam that we are buying from market.
-This spam made spam is made with ground pork, sugar, rock salt, pepper, corn starch, salt, pink salt, garlic powder, onion powder, and cayenne.
+Homemade spam is made with ground pork, sugar, rock salt, pepper, corn starch, salt, pink salt, garlic powder, onion powder, and cayenne, and is a great budget friendly alternative to canned spam that we are buying from market.
 Make it your own while following this short and simple guide on how to make a homemade spam.

 A short History on Spam